spg/spg.github.com/_posts/2016-11-12-pytest-intro.md

 def test_good_christmas_gift2():
     assert not good_christmas_gift("hoverboard")
 ```
-now, we don't have to inject `explodingobjects_connection` into our test functions.
+Now, we don't have to inject `explodingobjects_connection` into our test functions.
 The database will be populated before each test, and cleared after each test.

 What if I want to retrieve the database connection from within my test?
 Look at this: